hyejoonhwang/itp-blog/content/MoCap for Archive/Mocap wk 4.md

 This week I tried live streaming my face with connecting LiveLinkFace to UnrealEngine.
-Hopefully we'll be able to record the movement of the body and face together directly  streaming to UnrealEngine. https://youtu.be/n03edMR40WU
+Hopefully we'll be able to record the movement of the body and face together directly  streaming to UnrealEngine next week. https://youtu.be/n03edMR40WU